-- 73. Forest and the co-conspirators conducted or actively participated in conduct of an enterprise through a pattern of racketeering activity in violation of 18 U.S.C. § 1962(c).
+- 75. Forest and the co-conspirators conducted or actively participated in conduct of an enterprise through a pattern of racketeering activity in violation of 18 U.S.C. § 1962(c).
 Additionally, and in the alternative, Forest and the co-conspirators, through an agreement to commit two or more predicate acts, conspired to conduct or participate in the conduct of an enterprise through a pattern of racketeering activity in violation of 18 U.S.C. § 1962(d).
-The actions of Forest and the co-conspirators (otherwise known as "Enterprise participants") were in furtherance of the Enterprise and in violation of 18 U.S.C. § 1962(d). - 74.
-The Enterprise alleged herein is an association-in-fact of Forest, Forest subsidiaries, Forest executives and employees, Forest's business partners, third-party medical communications companies, marketing firms, publishing companies, public relations firms, physicians, university professors, and consultants, among others.
-The Enterprise is distinct from, albeit conducted by, Forest, through the aforementioned co-conspirators/Enterprise participants, and has an ongoing existence.
-The participants in the Enterprise include Forest and all co-conspirators identified herein, among others - 75.
-The purpose of the Enterprise was to mislead and deceive consumers, prescribers, and third-party payors about the ability of Celexa and Lexapro to treat pediatric depression.
-Simply stated, Forest and the co-conspirators deliberately concealed Celexa and Lexapro's negative efficacy data while actively engaging in a calculated and coordinated effort to promote Celexa and Lexapro for pediatric use.
+The actions of Forest and the co-conspirators (otherwise known as "Enterprise participants") were in furtherance of the Enterprises and in violation of 18 U.S.C. § 1962(d) and caused damages to Plaintiffs and the members of the Classes. - 76.
+The Enterprises alleged herein are associations-in-fact of Forest, Forest subsidiaries, Forest executives and employees, Forest's business partners, third-party medical communications companies, marketing firms, publishing companies, public relations firms, physicians, university professors, and consultants, among others and including the co-conspirators identified herein.
+The Enterprises are distinct from, albeit conducted by, Forest, through the aforementioned co-conspirators/Enterprise participants, and has an ongoing existence.
+The Enterprise participants include Forest and all co-conspirators identified herein, among others

+77. The purpose of the Enterprises was to mislead and deceive consumers and prescribers about the ability of Celexa and Lexapro to treat pediatric depression and the safety of the drugs.
+Simply stated, Forest and the co-conspirators deliberately concealed Celexa and Lexapro's negative efficacy and safety data while actively engaging in a calculated and coordinated effort to promote Celexa and Lexapro for pediatric use.
 Indeed, since 1998, Forest has specifically targeted consumers and prescribing healthcare professionals for promoting the use of Celexa and Lexapro in pediatric patients.
 Forest's 2001 Celexa marketing plan states that "[t]he elderly patients and pediatric/adolescents represent a growing market.
 Refining messages to these specific patient segments will increase market share for Celexa.
 Together these segments represent over \$1.5 billion."
 In defining Forest's "market segment objectives" for 2001, Forest expressed a goal "[t]o achieve 11.6% [new prescription] share by end of Q4 in pediatrics (0-19)."
 This objective was also stated in a "2001 Marketing Plan and Tactical Presentation" dated February 10, 2000.
 The presentation shows that a communication objective was to disseminate "off-label data" for pediatric patients, and that one of the "tactics" was to promote the Celexa 10 mg tablet and oral liquid for the pediatric population and "[e]ncourage child and adolescent psychs to present/publish case reports on Celexa."
 In the same plan, one of Forest's announced "communication objectives" involved leveraging the Washington Legal Foundation in order to disseminate off-label data for the pediatric use of Celexa.
-Similarly, in a 2004 Lexapro marketing plan, it stated as part of its "summary/conclusion" that "[a]ll tactics are designed to increase promotional share of voice and help Lexapro outperform in all market segments of indications (anxiety), providers (psychiatrists), third-party payers (managed care) and age groups (pediatric and geriatric development programs)."
+Similarly, a 2004 Lexapro marketing plan stated as part of its "summary/conclusion" that "[a]ll tactics are designed to increase promotional share of voice and help Lexapro outperform in all market segments of indications (anxiety), providers (psychiatrists), third-party payers (managed care) and age groups (pediatric and geriatric development programs)."